Flibanserin (Addyi) and Female Sexual Dysfunction

 - You drink alcohol.
 You are much more likely to experience the side effects of Flibanserin if you also drink alcohol

-Long-term risks and cost/benefit trade-off – because Flibanserin is a very new medicine, it is not possible to predict the long term effects of using the medicine.
-Part of the skepticism around Flibanserin as a medication is because the positive effects of Flibanserin are small, but the side effects can be stronger.
+Long-term risks and cost/benefit trade-off – because Flibanserin is a very new medicine, it is not possible to predict the long term effects of using it.
+Part of the skepticism around Flibanserin as a medication is because the positive effects of Flibanserin are relatively small, but the side effects can be significant.